 But guess what?
 The turkey turned out great.
 My son, Nick kept a close eye on the BIG bird as it grilled and slowly transformed to an amazing golden brown.
 It was super succulent and made a fabulous Thanksgiving dinner.
 Plus, we now have LOTS of leftovers to make Turkey Pasta Soup.
 It’s an all-time favorite here at The Café.

 My husband calls this “the ultimate comfort soup”; it’s loaded with classic homey flavor.
 It starts out with a sauté of shallots, celery and lots of sweet carrots.
 (I like to dice the veggies quite small for this soup; it’s not hard to do by hand, but when I’m in a hurry, I love to use this amazing chopper.
 I’ve had one for years and it makes quick work out of a huge pile of carrots, celery, onions, etc).
-Stock or broth is added along with bay leaves and fresh rosemary and the soup is simmered till the veggies are tender.
+Stock or broth is added along with bay leaves and fresh rosemary and the soup is simmered until the veggies are tender.
 The secret ingredient comes next; Acini Di Pepe.
 Have you heard of it?

 Acini Di Pepe are tiny, round Italian pasta, commonly found at many larger grocers.
 Acini Di Pepe are often used in Italian wedding soups and are also wonderful in salads.
 For this Turkey Pasta Soup, the Acini Di Pepe are cooked right in the broth and add a magically delicious and comforting flavor and texture.
 If you can’t find Acini Di Pepe, pastina, Israeli couscous or orzo will also work, though our favorite is definitely the Acini Di Pepe.